ThanushaMandala/weatherApp/README.md

 ## How to Use

-Set Up:
+#### Set Up:
 Ensure you have a modern web browser installed (like Google Chrome, Firefox, Safari, etc.) and a code editor if you want to view or modify the source code.

-Clone or Download the Repository:
+#### Clone or Download the Repository:
 If the app is hosted on a platform like GitHub, provide steps to clone or download the source code.

-Open the Application:
+#### Open the Application:
 Navigate to the directory containing the weatherApp's files.
-Double click on the index.html (or the entry HTML file) to open the application in your default web browser.
+Double-click on the index.html (or the entry HTML file) to open the application in your default web browser.

-Usage:
+## Usage:

-Once the application loads, you should see an input field.
+- Once the application loads, you should see an input field.
-Enter the name of the city for which you want to check the weather.
+- Enter the name of the city or place for which you want to check the weather.
-Click on the submit button (or press Enter).
+- Click on the submit button (or press Enter).
-The app will then fetch and display the weather details for the specified city.
+- The app will then fetch and display the weather details for the specified city.

-API Details:
+### API Details:
 Endpoint: https://api.weatherbit.io/v2.0/current

 Method: GET